ajsmith607/memills/content/family-of-edward-hallock-mills/topics/hempstead.md

 {{% fig "1897-01-14-The-Sentinel-Hempstead-NY-p2" "500" /%}}

-A portrait of Samuel Mills Pine survives and currently in the family collection of Jacqueline Igliozzi, great-great-great grandaughter of Samuel.
+A portrait of Samuel Mills Pine survives in the family collection of Jacqueline Igliozzi, great-great-great grandaughter of Samuel.

 {{% fig "pine/samuel-mills-pine-1" "800" /%}}